MicrosoftDocs/memdocs/memdocs/intune/enrollment/troubleshoot-device-enrollment-in-intune.md

 1. Verify that the MDM Authority has been [set appropriately](../fundamentals/mdm-authority-set.md).

-2. Verify that the user’s credentials have synced correctly with Azure Active Directory.
+2. Verify that the user's credentials have synced correctly with Azure Active Directory.
 You can verify that the user's UPN matches the Active Directory information in the Microsoft 365 admin center.
     If the UPN doesn't match the Active Directory information:

     1. Turn off DirSync on the local server.